GeorgeAp/Forecasting-time-series/README.md

 # Forecasting-time-series
-Forecasting from dataset set with different conditions
+Forecasting from dataset with different conditions